Table of contents

 Churn Rate vs. Retention Rate

-While churn measures who leaves, retention measures who stays.
+While churn measures who leaves, customer retention measures who stays.
 Both are two sides of the same coin, but they serve slightly different strategic purposes.
+Once you know your churn rate, the next step is acting on it—see our proven customer retention strategies to bring it down.

 | Metric | Definition | Calculation | Goal |